bwilson753/Workout-Updater/README.md

 # Workout-Updater (Read this raw)
-This is a program that updates a series or circuit of calisthenic exercises as the user's training status changes.
+This is a program that updates a series of calisthenic exercises as the user's training status changes.
 It was created using the python langauge and was designed to be run on a linux ubuntu operating system.
 It needs to be initialized by providing a workout written to a text file.
 The workout should be written so that each line of the workout is written as a single set of one exercise followed by a number of repetitions.
 Each exercise name should be followed by a single space and each